i Brazil's economic history

 The following important amendments were recently made to the Brazilian Arbitration Law:

-- One of the most controversial issues in the 1996 Arbitration Law was whether public entities were allowed to be party to arbitral proceedings.
-The amendments expressly allow public entities to use arbitration, should the dispute relate to disposable economic rights.
+a One of the most controversial issues in the 1996 Arbitration Law was whether public entities were allowed to be a party to arbitral proceedings.
+The amendments expressly allow public entities to use arbitration should the dispute relate to disposable economic rights.
 Pursuant to the amendments, arbitration involving public entities shall always remain public.

 - Arbitration is expressly provided for in corporate disputes.
 Shareholders may approve arbitration clauses in the corporate by-laws by a majority vote, giving minority shareholders the right to liquidate and be reimbursed for the value of their shares, with a few exceptions.

 - Parties may now opt to dispense with those arbitral institutional rules that restrict their choice of arbitrators to those on the institutions' lists.
 This is one of the most controversial of the proposed changes, with opposition coming from some of the main Brazilian arbitral institutions, which assert a possible loss of institutional quality and an unconstitutional interference with the freedom of private arbitral entities to operate.
 Those supporting the change believe it is necessary to respect party autonomy in their choice of arbitrators, which is in line with international arbitration practice and the rules of major international arbitral institutions.

 - Arbitrators are authorised to issue partial awards.

 - The parties and arbitrators by common agreement can extend the period prescribed by law within which the arbitral award must be issued (in the absence of any other agreement by the parties, the limit is currently six months under the 1996 Law).